Muslim period in the Indian subcontinent: Delhi Sultanate

 The Delhi Sultanate was the first of the two major Islamic empires which was based in mainland India between 1206 and 1526.
-It emerged after the disintegration of the Ghurid empire in 1206.
+It emerged after the disintegration of the Ghurid Empire in 1206.
 During the last quarter of the 12th century, Muhammad of Ghor invaded the Indo-Gangetic plain, conquering in succession Ghazni, Multan, Lahore, and Delhi.
 Qutb-ud-din Aybak, one of his generals proclaimed himself Sultan of Delhi.
 In Bengal and Bihar, the reign of general Muhammad bin Bakhtiyar Khalji was established.
-Shamsuddīn Iltutmish (1211–1236), established the Delhi Sultanate on a firm basis, which enabled future sultans to push in every direction.
+Shamsuddin Iltutmish (1211–1236), established the Delhi Sultanate on a firm basis, which enabled future sultans to push in every direction.
 Within the next 100 years, the Delhi Sultanate extended its way east to Bengal and south to the Deccan.
 The sultanate was in constant flux as five dynasties rose and fell: the Mamluk dynasty (1206–90), Khalji dynasty (1290–1320), Tughlaq dynasty (1320–1413), Sayyid dynasty (1414–51), and Lodi dynasty (1451–1526).
-Power in Delhi was often gained by violence—nineteen of the thirty-five sultans were assassinated—and was legitimized by reward for tribal loyalty.
+Power in Delhi was often gained by violence — nineteen of the thirty-five sultans were assassinated — and was legitimized by reward for tribal loyalty.
 Factional rivalries and court intrigues were as numerous as they were treacherous; territories controlled by the sultan expanded and shrank depending on his personality and fortunes.

 The Delhi sultanate peaked under Muhammad bin Tughlaq in 1335.
 However, it came under gradual decline afterwards, with kingdoms like the Bengal Sultanate, Madurai Sultanate, Khandesh Sultanate and Bahmani Sultanate all asserting independence.
 Timur's invasion in 1398 only accelerated the process, and the Gujarat Sultanate and Jaunpur Sultanate broke away.
 Some of these kingdoms, such as Jaunpur, were again brought back under the Delhi Sultanate's control, although the rest remained independent from central rule until the conquests of the Mughal Empire in the 16th and 17th centuries.